byui-cit/cit470/tiered_app/README.md

 - Install your database server on your **secure** Linux host.
 - Find, read, and follow the Question2Answer installation instructions.
-(Those instructions anticipate that the database and web servers reside on the same machine, so be careful to adjust them so tha you implement your tiered app archecture instead.)
+(Those instructions anticipate that the database and web servers reside on the same machine, so be careful to adjust them so that you implement your tiered app archecture instead.)
   - You'll certainly need to configure new firewall policies on your secure-facing firewall to allow the **dmz** web middleware to communicate with the **secure** database service.
   - Notice that there are some additional pre-requisites that aren't listed above,